-Acute bronchitis is swelling and inflammation of the main air passages to the lungs.
-This swelling narrows the airways, making it harder to breathe and causing other symptoms, such as a cough.
-Acute means the symptoms have only been present for a short time.
+Acute bronchitis is swelling and inflammation in the main passages that carry air to the lungs.
+The swelling narrows the airways, which makes it harder to breathe.
+Another symptom of bronchitis is a cough.
+Acute means the symptoms have been present only for a short time.

-When acute bronchitis occurs, it almost always comes after having a cold or flu-like infection.
-The infection is caused by a virus.
+When acute bronchitis occurs, it almost always comes after having a cold or flu-like illness.
+The bronchitis infection is caused by a virus.
 At first, it affects your nose, sinuses, and throat.
-Then it spreads to the airways leading to your lungs.
+Then it spreads to the airways that lead to your lungs.

-Sometimes, bacteria also infect the airways.
+Sometimes, bacteria also infect your airways.
 This is called a secondary infection.

 Chronic bronchitis is a long-term condition.
-To be diagnosed with chronic bronchitis, you must have a cough with mucus most days of the month for at least 3 months.
+To be diagnosed with chronic bronchitis, you must have a cough with mucus on most days for at least 3 months.

 Some symptoms of acute bronchitis are:

-Even after acute bronchitis has cleared, you may have a dry, nagging cough that lingers for 1 to 4 weeks.
+Even after acute bronchitis has cleared, you may have a dry, nagging cough that lasts for 1 to 4 weeks.

 Exams and Tests

-The health care provider will listen to your lungs with a stethoscope.
-Abnormal, coarse breathing sounds may be heard.
+Your health care provider will listen to the breathing sounds in your lungs with a stethoscope.
+Your breathing may sound abnormal or rough.

 Tests may include:

 Most people DO NOT need antibiotics for acute bronchitis caused by a virus.
 The infection will almost always go away on its own within 1 week.
 Doing these things may help you feel better:

 Certain medicines that you can buy without a prescription can help break up or loosen mucus.
 Look for the word "guaifenesin" on the label.
 Ask the pharmacist if you need help finding it.

-If your symptoms do not improve, your doctor may prescribe an inhaler to open your airways if you are wheezing.
+If your symptoms do not improve or if you are wheezing, your doctor may prescribe an inhaler to open your airways.

 Other tips include: